 Beta-hydroxy-beta-methylbutyrate (HMB) is a leucine-derived metabolite.
-Both the amino acid, leucine, and its metabolite a-ketoisocaproate (KIC) have been studied for years for its potent anti-catabolic effects.
+Both the amino acid, leucine, and its metabolite a-ketoisocaproate (KIC) have been studied for years for their potent anti-catabolic effects.

 Leucine itself has been the focus of many recent studies as well.
 As an essential amino acid, leucine cannot be synthesized by your body, so it has to come from dietary sources.

 Consequently, beta-hydroxy-beta-methylbutyrate production also depends on your intake of leucine.
-However, their are also numerous dietary supplement companies that make various products containing HMB.
+However, there are also numerous dietary supplement companies that make various products containing HMB.

 A recent review article focusing on ß-hydroxy-ß-methylbutyrate was published in the journal, Amino Acids, (Zanchi et al, 2010).

 From the study, here are some of the key points: